|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 Figure 10 - Phase Response, 1 Octave Below Xover

 What about a square wave?
 This is supposed to be the most telling aspect of a design, which is interesting in itself since a synthesiser is the only instrument that is capable of producing a square wave, and no-one ever uses an unfiltered square wave anyway.
 Well, the result is shown in Figure 11, and the combined signal looks nothing like a square wave.
 The fact of the matter is that all frequencies that make the square wave are still present in their exact amplitude relationships, but they are shifted in phase.
 This is completely inaudible, and that has been proven many, many times.
-Human hearing is not sensitive to absolute phase, and responds to relative phase only if it causes a peak or dip in the frequency response.
+Human hearing is not sensitive to absolute phase, and responds to relative phase only if it causes a peak or dip in the frequency response or if the phase is varying (for example a guitar 'phaser' effects pedal).
 I suggest that you treat any claim to the contrary with the utmost suspicion, as the writer has a hidden agenda (to sell you his product being the most common).

 Figure 11 - Squarewave Response at Crossover Frequency